documentation-as-code/ci-cd-for-documentation/slides/README.md

 ---
 <!--backgroundImage: url('https://github.com/documentation-as-code/ci-cd-for-documentation/raw/main/slides/simple.jpg')-->

-The quest to great documentation
+The quest for great documentation

 # 🏰🦄🤴👸🐴👻⚔🗡🏴‍☠️

 <!--

 Back to this presentation.

-This presentation is an experience report.
+This presentation is an experience report, because we have learned so much from others through this format.

-We are on a quest: the quest to great documentation.
+This presentation is about our quest: the quest for great documentation.

 Previously,
 - our documentation was the last thing we would do,
 - it had spelling and syntax mistakes,
 - we were using the passive voice, but sometimes the active voice
 - it was often inaccurate,
-- a few were able to correct anything so we had to contact them through email,
+- a few were able to fix it and we had to contact them through email,
 - several authors could not work on the same piece of documentation without going through lengthy merges,
 - and links would break very often without us even knowing.

 Today, it's a very different situation
 - we have one service catalog and 174 services documented
 - documentation readers can contribute to the documentation using a Pull Request
+- we can report bugs and fix them
 - documentation changes go through a series of tests and gates
-- our documentation is bigger yet more thorough and precise than ever
+- it is bigger yet more thorough and precise than ever
 - It has the same look & feel
 - it's written in the same style